lildude/gonefora.run/_posts/2012-10-15-race-report-oxford-half-marathon-2012.md

 ---
 <img class="center" alt="" src="/assets/OxfordHalf-2012-logo.gif" width="822" height="290" />

-On 14 October 2012 I ran the <a href="http://www.oxfordhalfmarathon.co.uk/" target="_blank">Oxford Half-Marathon</a>.
+On 14 October 2012 I ran the Oxford Half-Marathon.

 What a brilliant race.
 It was a clear crisp morning with loads of potential for a good time.
 I headed off probably a little fast (I went through 10k one second quicker than my all-time 10k PB) in an attempt to get a sub-80min half marathon.
 I knew I was capable of it, I just wanted to do it this season.